 The Program recruits volunteers from the science, engineering, and medical communities in the Washington DC Metro area.
 It is based on RE-SEED and TOPS, volunteer efforts launched in the 1990s.
-The Program began in Montgomery County, MD in 2004 and expanded to VA counties of Fairfax, Arlington, Prince William, as well as the City of Falls Church and Washington, DC.
-115 volunteers participated in the 2013-2014 school year.
+The Program began in 2004 in Montgomery County, Maryland and has expanded to schools in Virginia (Fairfax, Loudoun, and Prince William Counties and the cities of Arlington and Falls Church), in the District of Columbia, and in Prince George's County, Maryland.
+150 volunteers participated in the 2014-2015 school year.
 The majority of volunteers are retired, but the number of those still working is growing.

 Facts About Volunteering

 - Assist K--12 STEM teachers in the classroom throughout the school year